reynolds-adam/reynolds-adam.github.io/_pages/about-test.md

 ------
 ## Hiking
-I love hiking in Utah.
+I love taking advantage of the great hiking in Utah.
+The elevation in Utah ranges from 2,200 to 13,500 feet, so there is a wide variety of terrain to explore.
 <figure class="third">
 	<img src="/assets/images/about/hiking.jpeg">
 	<img src="/assets/images/about/hiking2.JPG">
 	<img src="/assets/images/about/hiking3.JPG">
-	<figcaption>From the high mountains of the Uintahs to the desert vistas of Moab</figcaption>
+	<figcaption>Amethyst Lake, Gunsight Pass, and Dead Horse Point </figcaption>
 </figure>

 ------